bmsohwinc/my-cp/notes.md

     - check: link10
 11. Using hashmap
     - Quite useful for easy-fetch, limited elements type of problems
+    - Keeping double hashmaps is also useful
+        - **Check for corner cases**
     - Can have alternate solutions, where Time is more, and memory is less
         - Ex, while checking duplicates in an array, there are 2 ways
             a) Sort the array and in single pass detect duplicate -- O(n log n + n) time and O(1) memory